-On-site assessments of laboratories may or may not be conducted by NIST/WMD staff.
-However, NIST staff will prepare all final laboratory assessment reports and communicate assessment results to the management and staff of each laboratory.
+On-site assessments of laboratories may or may not be conducted by WMD staff.
+However, WMD staff will prepare all final laboratory assessment reports and communicate assessment results to the management and staff of each laboratory.

-3.3.2 Technical experts
+3.3.2 Technical Experts (TEs)

-TEs (may also be called regional assessors) are metrologists with technical expertise, appropriate auditing training and skills, and discretion, who have been selected to conduct on-site assessments for the State Laboratory Program.
-Criteria for selection are based on professional and academic achievement and are maintained in the NIST/WMD.
+TEs are metrologists with technical expertise, appropriate auditing training and skills, and discretion, who have been selected to conduct on-site assessments for the State Laboratory Program.
+Criteria for selection are based on professional and academic achievement and are maintained in the WMD.

 WMD strives to ensure fairness and impartiality in its assessments.
 TEs are required to sign a form regarding laboratory confidentiality.
 Concerns regarding any TEs should be brought to WMD's attention in writing.
 Records are maintained for the assessments that each TE has conducted.
-NIST may provide additional training in auditing techniques for regional assessors.
+NIST may provide additional training in auditing techniques.
 TEs may draft assessment reports; however, these reports are reviewed and finalized by WMD staff.